 Swinging is an endeavor that requires open communication, trust that the customized rules are going to be respected, and the commitment to each other so that their private relationship is always prioritized over the swinging lifestyle.

-Both partners need to feel safe & secure in order to sexually explore.
+Both partners need to feel safe & secure to sexually explore.

 You do not want to start the lifestyle to cure a broken sense of intimacy and connection.
 Swinging when the foundation of your marriage is shaky is likely to swing it into destruction.
-For a couple to be able to enjoy the benefits of the swinging lifestyle, they both need to be able to feel confident and support from their relationship.
+For a couple to be able to enjoy the benefits of the swinging lifestyle, they both need to be able to feel confident and supported by their relationship.
 A mountain climber wouldn’t try to climb a mountain without the right tools.
 The same goes for swingers, who need to have the tools of good communication, unquestionable trust, sincere honesty & complete truthfulness between each other.
-Only then can a couple safely handle the pressure filled moments that can exist in the swinging lifestyle.
-If there are any cracks or weak points in a relationship, that pressure can break it wide open and speed up the relationship downfall.
+Only then can a couple safely handle the pressure-filled moments that can exist in the swinging lifestyle.
+If there are any cracks or weak points in a relationship, that pressure can break it wide open and speed up the relationship’s downfall.

 Swinging Can Be Wonderful

 All of those concerns & worries about choosing to be swingers for the wrong reason doesn’t mean swinging can be a great match for some couples.
 Choosing to embrace a swinging lifestyle can indeed provide enriching experiences.
 It’s can become an extension to the relationship in which a couple has already found their anchors.
 It is the anchors that already exist as the cornerstones of the marriage, that are built out of communication, trust, attraction, love, and respect, that allow couples to soar through the lifestyle and feel empowered by it.